konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 Network shared storage can be a bottleneck of performance, so depends on your usecase you should use only for the pieces that require
 `ReadWriteMany` volume, for the rest of the components you can use the default storageClass that will create an EBS resource on AWS.
 In the [Helm deployment](#helm-deployment) section is detailed the best option for your usecase and which pieces can use which storageClass.

 # Kubernetes required components

 Some additional components are required on Kubernetes to get a full featured KRE deployment running.
 We are going to describe how to install those.

 ## Ingress controller

-The use of Ingress Controller in Kubernetes that are deployed on cloud providers is very common, due to the reduction of costs on load balancers, also the ingress objects help with the automation of some task when publish service to outside of our cluster, and many more.
+The use of Ingress Controller in Kubernetes that are deployed on cloud providers is very common, due to the reduction of costs on load balancers, also the ingress objects help with the automation of some task when publish service to outside of your cluster, and many more.

 There are multiple choices of Ingress Controller (NGINX, Traefik, HAProxy, Kong, ...), you can find a full list of those in the [Kubernetes site](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), and all of them have pros and cons, in this guide we are going to explain how to deploy NGINX Ingress Controller.
 It is possible to use KRE with other Ingress Controller than NGINX, but this is maintained by the CNCF, and the maturity of NGINX itself is quite important.